teach-afp/www/input/lecture3.md

 * What is so special about them?
     <div class="alert alert-danger">
-     They is general (support many different side-effects).
+     They are general (support many different side-effects).
     </div>
     <div class="alert alert-danger">
      Monads hide the plumbing (simplifies code).
     </div>

-* How is so general?
+* How can they be so general?
    <div class="alert alert-danger">
     Monads control the order of evaluation.
    </div>